 About the Hurricane City Police Department

 The Hurricane City Police Department strives to be a community-oriented police department.
 We feel that working with our community and having them as partners, is one of our greatest assets.
-Our Community Partnership Program (Together on Common Ground) and Coffee with a Cop are just two examples of open dialogue settings where we can sit down and talk with citizens of our community.
+Community policing is more than just words, we strive to build relationships within our community that makes our citizens comfortable reporting issues to us.
 Fighting crime takes a partnership between our citizens and officers.
 We encourage people to "see something say something".

 Each of our patrol vehicles is equipped with a laptop computer and printer that enables an officer to access information such as driver's license data, vehicle registration, and warrants from their vehicle; as well as allowing the officer to receive calls for service as soon as they are entered by dispatch and to write reports while on the streets instead of in the office.

 The Hurricane City Police Department encourages community involvement.
-Our officers meet with community and school groups, coffee with a cop, assist with Bike Rodeos and Hurricane Heroes; as well as provide traffic control and law enforcement support for the many events that occur in the City.
+Our officers meet with community and school groups, coffee with a cop, assist with Bike Rodeos and Shop with a Cop; as well as provide traffic control and law enforcement support for the many events that occur in the City.

 As the department that oversees Emergency Management for the City of Hurricane, we are continuing to work with Community representatives and volunteers in developing and implementing a Community Emergency Response Plan, as well as working with City officials on a City Disaster Response Plan.
 We also support CERT training and establishing Neighborhood Watch groups.

 Station 104.5 FM, was established to broadcast vital information in the event of an emergency or disaster in our area and provide other public information broadcasting.
 Tune in!

 The 2022 Year-End Report is available for download here.2022 Year End Report

 Department Policies & Procedures Required by State Law